TS-PEFT: Unveiling Token-Level Redundancy in Parameter-Efficient Fine-Tuning: Appendix

 \subsection{Hyperparameters}

 Across all experiments, we tune the sparsity-related hyperparameters s and $\lambda$ separately from the other training configurations.
 For CSR and VIT, we fix the scaling factor at s = $4\times 10^{-5}$ and select $\lambda$ from the interval $[10^{-7}, 10^{-3}]$ based on development performance.
 For NLU tasks, we instead set $s = 1\times 10^{-4}$ and choose $\lambda$ from $[10^{-8}, 10^{-3}]$.
+For NLG task, we set $s = 4\times 10^{-5}$, and select $\lambda$ from $[10^{-6}, 10^{-3}]$.
 The remaining hyperparameters, including rank, scaling coefficient, dropout rate, optimizer, learning rate, scheduler, batch size, number of epochs, and target modules, are summarized in Table~\ref{tab:hyper_all}.